lkesteloot/unsong/unsong.md

 Before the sky cracked, Wall Drug had been a shopping center in South Dakota.
 There aren’t a lot of things in South Dakota, so the owners of the shopping center had tried to turn it into a tourist attraction.
 They put up billboards along the highway—“Only thirty miles to Wall Drug!”—“Only twenty miles to Wall Drug!”—“Only another ten miles to go before WALL DRUG!”
 Presumably the expectation of getting ever closer would turn an ordinary shopping center into some sort of transcendental recreational/commercial experience.
 The radius had grown.
 “Only fifty miles to Wall Drug!”
 “Wall Drug, in just another hundred miles!”
 Finally, it metastasized through the entire Midwest, becoming the omphalos of its own coordinate system: “I don’t know what state we’re in, but it’s only another two hundred eighty miles to Wall Drug.”
 Some wag at US McMurdo Station had briefly planted a “9,333 Miles To Wall Drug” sign at the South Pole.

 After the sky cracked, the Wall Drug coordinate system started to impose itself more and more upon the ordinary coordinate system of longitude and latitude.
 Worse, the two didn’t exactly correspond.
 You could be driving from New York to New Jersey, and find a billboard promising Wall Drug in only thirty miles.
 Drive another ten, and sure enough, WALL DRUG, TWENTY MILES.
 Drive ten more, and you’d be promised a South Dakotan shopping center, only ten miles away.
-Drive another ten, and…who knows?
+Drive another ten, and... who knows?
 No one has returned from Wall Drug in a generation.
 It’s become not only an omphalos, but a black hole in the center of the United States, a one-way attraction and attractor fed by an interstate highway system which never gives up its prey.
 Some say it is in Heaven, others in Hell, others that it remains in South Dakota, from which no word has been heard for thirty years.

 Interstate travel is still possible, but it follows a very specific pattern.
 You go forward until you see a Wall Drug billboard.
 Then you hastily switch directions and go back to the previous city, transferring you back to the normal American landscape.
 Then you tentatively go forward again.
 After enough iterations, you can make it from Point A to Point B intact.
 But if ever you see a Wall Drug billboard and continue to travel, the land will start looking less and less like where you came from, more and more like the grassy semi-arid plains of South Dakota.
 Once that happens, you can still turn back.
 But if you turn back too late, you may find that Wall Drug is in that direction too, that every point of the compass brings you closer to Wall Drug, with no choice but to remain in place forever or go boldly towards that undiscovered country from whose bourn no traveler returns.